How to set up a custom domain for my help center?

 1. Save your changes.

-It may take some time for your CNAME record to propagate, so be patient.
+It may take 5-60 minutes for your CNAME record to propagate, depending on your DNS provider.
 Once it has propagated, you can move on to the next step of connecting your custom domain to Notiondesk.

 2. Connecting the domain to Notiondesk